KatharinaBuelow/snow-research/README.md

     - timeseries of 30 year running mean of annual change compared to 1971-2000  averaged over Prudence-Region and height level
     - Annual cycle averaged of time slice and prudence region and height level.

- * New Index af30, area of annual snowcover with atleast 30 snowdays/year.
+ * New Index af30, area of annual snowcover with at least 30 snowdays/year.

  * The year is always from September to August